 About me

-Outside of my research I have an interests in generative art, photography, typography, and free and open source software.
+Outside of my research, I have an interests in generative art, photography, typography, and free and open source software.

 Scientific activities

 I'm currently most interested in applied mathematics and numerical analysis, especially complex dynamical systems, time-delay systems, (non)linear dynamics, and approximation theory.
-Other topics that get me excited are chaos, fluid dynamics, complexity and computability theory, automated theorem proving, and logic.
+Other topics that intrigue me are chaos, fluid dynamics, complexity and computability theory, automated theorem proving, and logic.
 In general anything to do with mathematics and/or theoretical computer science will catch my attention.

 Apart from these topics, I also have a general interest in purer mathematics and physics.
 I'm also always amazed by the discoveries in other fields such as linguistics, biology, psychology, medicine...
 All have important results which we use daily to better the world.